-Graduate and Professional Student Association Research Fellowships (applications due early September): up to \$2000 for dissertation/thesis research, and up to \$750 for independent research.
 Note that these grants are highly competitive.
-It is also a good idea to volunteer to be a reviewer in a year you are not applying (https://gpsa.asu.edu/volunteer/).
+It is also a good idea to volunteer to be a reviewer in a year you are not applying .

-2. RTI Graduate Research Support Program: Eligible for one \$2,000 award per academic year to support SoLS graduate students for conducting research.

-3. Graduate and Professional Student Association Travel Fellowships (applications due the 1 st of every month): up to \$950 per academic year for travel, lodging, and registration to a scientific conference, or attendance at a training course or workshop.
-See https://gpsa.asu.edu/funding/travel/ .

-5. SOLS Travel Award Fund: \$400, once a year funding for travel to scientific conferences IF you are presenting a poster and talk about your research.
-You can receive only one per year, and you MUST complete the SoLS Travel Grant application.

-6. Other SOLS grants (FiLS grant for putting on your own conference, GIFT grants for workshop attendance): see
+- 2. RTI Graduate Research Support Program: Eligible for one \$2,000 award per academic year to support SoLS graduate students for conducting research. - 3.
+Graduate and Professional Student Association Travel Fellowships (applications due the 1 st of every month): up to \$950 per academic year for travel, lodging, and registration to a scientific conference, or attendance at a training course or workshop.
+See https://gpsa.asu.edu/funding/travel/. - 5.
+SOLS Travel Award Fund: \$400, once a year funding for travel to scientific conferences IF you are presenting a poster and talk about your research.
+You can receive only one per year, and you MUST complete the SoLS Travel Grant application. - 6.
+Other SOLS grants (FiLS grant for putting on your own conference, GIFT grants for workshop attendance): see - 8.
+Graduate College Research/Travel Grants (applications due beginning of October, January, April, and July): up to \$500 for airfare to a scientific conference IF you are presenting a poster and/or talk about your research.

-7. Other GPSA grants

-8. Graduate College Research/Travel Grants (applications due beginning of October, January, April, and July): up to \$500 for airfare to a scientific conference IF you are presenting a poster and/or talk about your research.
 You can receive only one per year and have matching funds from SOLS or GPSA or some other resources.
-Your application for these grants MUST go through SOLS first and MUST be accompanied by the SOLS application from number 4 above.

-9. Graduate College Fellowship (applications due by March 1): A need-based scholarship where you can receive \$5000 for one semester or \$10000 for the academic year (\$5000 in fall and \$5000 in spring).
+Your application for these grants MUST go through SOLS first and MUST be accompanied by the SOLS application from number 4 above. - 9.
+Graduate College Fellowship (applications due by March 1): A need-based scholarship where you can receive \$5000 for one semester or \$10000 for the academic year (\$5000 in fall and \$5000 in spring).
 Each department only gets a certain number of nominations for this, so talk to your advisor or department head to see if you are eligible!
 Applicants must fill out their FAFSA by February 15 to be considered.